23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Mercer-Williams House

-On a guided tour, you’ll explore the home’s exquisite architectural details.
-The styles range between Greek and Italianate to Renaissance Revival.
-You’ll also get the chance to browse Williams’ private art & furniture collection.
+Take a guided tour to explore the home’s exquisite architectural details.
+The styles range from Greek to Italianate to Renaissance Revival.
+Most interesting for us (besides the haunting backstory) was the chance to browse Williams’ private art and furniture collection.
 Most of the antique pieces date back to the 18th and 19th centuries.

 With all its intrigue, the home is, unsurprisingly, a favorite stop on Savannah ghost tours.
-If you’re craving a few chills, join in on Savannah Paranormal Mystery Tour to get the inside scoop.
+If you’re craving a few chills, we suggest joining in on a Savannah Paranormal Mystery Tour to get the inside scoop.
 (If you dare!)

-While in the area, walk one block east to check out the Congregation Mickve Israel.
+While in the area, we’d also recommend walking one block east to check out the Congregation Mickve Israel.
 Founded in 1733, Congregation Mickve Israel is the USA’s third-oldest Jewish congregation.
-With its striking Neo-Gothic architecture, it’s one of the most beautiful houses of worship in the city.
+With its striking Neo-Gothic architecture, it’s one of the most beautiful houses of worship we stumbled upon in the city.

 City Market